Scott Pilgrim: Scott Pilgrim and the Infinite Sadness (Volume 3)

-Todd and Scott then proceed to have a Bass Battle, and Scott is aided by the powers of Crash and the Boys.
-Todd almost wins the battle until the vegan police show up and strip him of his powers for multiple vegan offenses, such as eating the gelato earlier.
-Scott headbutts the powerless Todd, who is reduced to a pile of coins.
+Todd and Scott then proceed to have a bass guitar battle, and Todd almost wins the battle until the "vegan police" show up and strip him of his powers for multiple vegan offenses, such as eating gelato.
+Scott headbutts the powerless Todd, who is reduced to a large pile of coins.
 Afterwards, Scott receives an extra life.
-Finally, Sex Bob-omb gets to play, while the audience comments on their performance (some consider them amateurish compared to the now-defunct Clash at Demonhead).
-As they play, the audience gives mostly positive critiques, except for an indifferent man with a shadowy profile wearing glasses who merely says "No comment" and walks away.
-Scott notices the man briefly as he leaves.
+As Sex Bob-Omb finishes playing, Scott notices a mysterious man with glasses leaving the event.